Ranked: Chris Froome's best victories

-This is only amplified when it’s the decade that is coming to an end, and in the world of cycling no-one has dominated the 2010s quite like Chris Froome has.
+In the world of cycling no-one dominated the 2010s quite like Chris Froome did.

 From a largely unremarkable period on the Pro-Continental circuit with Barloworld, during which Froome managed just 83rd at his debut Tour de France, he was signed by Sky in 2010 and the rest is, well, now history.

-A retrospectively awarded debut Grand Tour victory at the 2011 Vuelta a España, after Juan José Cobo was disqualified earlier this year, was followed up by his second place to team-mate Bradley Wiggins at the 2012 Tour, with the Kenyan-born Brit making sure to show the world and his team that although he was playing servant this year, he would not settle for the same role again next year.
+A retrospectively awarded debut Grand Tour victory at the 2011 Vuelta a España, after Juan José Cobo was disqualified in 2019, was followed up by his second place to team-mate Bradley Wiggins at the 2012 Tour, with the Kenyan-born Brit making sure to show the world and his team that although he was playing servant this year, he would not settle for the same role again the following year.

-What followed was a remarkable run of six Grand Tour victories in six years, with his 2018 Giro d’Italia win resulting in the 34-year-old holding all three Grand Tour titles at the same time.
+What then came was a remarkable run of six Grand Tour victories in six years, with his 2018 Giro d'Italia win resulting in him holding all three Grand Tour titles at the same time.

 Froome's rise hasn't been without controversy, though.
 In 2017 it was revealed that he had returned an adverse analytical finding for salbutamol, which stemmed from a test at the 2017 Vuelta a España, where he had beaten Vincenzo Nibali to the red jersey by just over two minutes.
 Froome was eventually cleared by the UCI of any wrongdoing.

-The British squad’s dominance of Grand Tours over the past decade provided a number of memorable moments for fans, and did a lot to bring new British spectators into the sport.
-As the book closes on an eventful 10 years in cycling, we’ve ranked the arguable rider of the decade’s 10 best victories.
+The British squad's dominance of Grand Tours over the past decade provided a number of memorable moments for fans, and did a lot to bring new British spectators into the sport.
+Here we've ranked the Grand Tour rider of the decade's 10 best victories.

 10. Vuelta a España 2011, stage 17, Peña Cabarga